 Organizing and Scheduling a Construction Project

-With RFPs, contracts, invoices, blueprints, and more, it can be hard to keep track of all the necessary documents in a construction project.
-Because construction projects are so large and involve complex information, organization is key to staying on schedule.
+It can be difficult to keep track of the necessary documents in a construction project, such as requests for proposals (RFPs), contracts, invoices, and blueprints.
+Because construction projects are so large and complex, efficient organization and scheduling are critical.

-Records Management: Record management controls the distribution, storage, and retrieval of project records, both hard copies and electronic, in a safe, secure way.
-Project managers must make sure that all incoming and outgoing documents are transmitted through the records management specialist, who uses software to track the records (this method will also create a central library of all project documents and information in one place).
+Records Management: Record management controls the distribution, storage, and retrieval of project records, both hard copies and electronic, in a safe, secure manner.
+Project managers must make sure that all incoming and outgoing documents are transmitted through the records management specialist, who uses software to track the records (this method will also create a central library of all project documents and information).

 Contract Management: It is important to clearly define the roles and responsibilities for the project team members who are managing the project and the project staff responsible for managing contracts and documents.
 The contract management plan is designed to set expectations and procedures around this by addressing who has the authority to direct and approve the contractors to work, how the contractor’s work is monitored and reported, how they are paid and approved, how contracts are modified, which financial audits are necessary, etc.

-Contract Procurement Planning: Project managers also have to ensure that procurement activities fit with the project plan.
+Contract Procurement Planning: Project managers also have to ensure that procurement activities fit with the construction plan.
 Some of the tasks they have to manage include:

 - Setting expected contract price